Economy monetization: Economy demonetization

-Thare are two primary nonmonetized sectors in the economy: subsistence and barter.
+There are two primary nonmonetized sectors in the economy: subsistence and barter.
 Modern economic publications define the economy demonetization as an increase in the share of barter in the economic life and its displacement of money as a medium of exchange.
 Demonetization, as a transition from monetary to barter exchange, oftentimes occurs during the periods of military operations and hyperinflation, that is, when money loses its natural role in the economy as a measure of value, means of circulation, accumulation, payment.
 Counterintuitively, the demonetization can also be observed in the peacetime, in the absence of the hyperinflation.

 The microeconomic explanation of demonetization is the hypothesis of so-called "liquidity constraints".
 When entrepreneurs simply do not have enough money to carry out the necessary transactions, they have to resort to the commodity-for-commodity form of exchange.
 It is noted that in the context of financial crises the demonetization is associated with a strict state monetary policy.
 The monetary tightening (higher taxes, lower government spending, a reduction in the money supply to prevent inflation, etc.) leads to a relative stabilization of the financial sector, which, due to a decrease in liquidity, leads to the demonetization of the economy and exacerbates the production crisis.
 The monetary easing, in turn, exacerbates the financial crisis.
 Alternative explanations suggest that the demonetization can be a form of tax evasion.